FAQ

 Where Are you located?

 Families are encouraged to attend one of our info sessions before applying and accepting enrollment to ensure El Rio is a good fit for their child.
-Please click here to RSVP for an upcoming session.
+Please contact Lloyd Knight at lloyd.knight@elrioschool.org to RSVP for an upcoming info session or school tour.

 To apply, click here to apply.
 If more students apply than there is space within a grade, a lottery for that particular grade.
 Families will be notified of their enrollment status within one week of the lottery.
 Anyone who applies outside of our open enrollment period will be placed on the waitlist on a first come, first served basis.
 Our lottery preferences are as follows: